Skip to main content

 Email Filters

-Users can apply filter criteria to extract the required emails using this multiple-filter option.
-The user can build the filter expressions.
+Using this multiple-filter option, users can apply filter criteria to extract the required emails.
+The user can also build the filter expressions.

 Binding Email Trigger Parameters